 Best for ages 3-5 years

 Young kids are learning to read cues like facial expressions, body language, and gestures from everyone around them.
 These forms of communication can tell us a lot about how a person is feeling!
 Kai, a young merman, is learning this too.
 He loves to give “squishes” but it is too much for a pufferfish and makes them feel uncomfortable — so uncomfortable that they puff up and hide.
-Noticing the dramatic change, Kai realizes he needs to ask for permission first and brainstorms alternative ways to show that he would like to be friends.
+Noticing the dramatic change, Kai realizes he needs to ask for permission first.
+He brainstorms alternative ways to show that he would like to be friends.
 Learning to respect boundaries is a process, and Kai models for children the important role body language can play in our relationships.

 PRACTICE PERSPECTIVE-TAKING AND EMPATHY